chrishoage/spleeb/README.md

 I only have a Prusa Mini+ and it just doesn't have the build volume to have the holder built in.
 The separate holder was a compromise to allow printing of a half in one part.

 There is the added benefit of the holder lifting up the touchpad above the keycaps which makes it easier to use.

+## License

+- All code in this repository is licensed under the [MIT](./LICENSE) license.
+- All images in this repository are licensed under the [Creative Commons Attribution-NonCommercial](https://creativecommons.org/licenses/by-nc/4.0/) license.
+- All CAD files in this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.